 Two-Step Verification for PennO365 email accounts provides an added layer of protection for your account.
 After you log in with your username and password, you'll be prompted to verify your identity -- the second step -- using a device in your possession such as a mobile phone or key fob.

 Before You Start

-For more information regarding various options for Two-Step Verification, please see our Two-Step: Methods of Verification article.
+For more information about choosing between Two-Step methods, see our Two-Step: Methods of Verification article.

 Logging into PennO365 using Two-Step Verification is very similar to using PennKey Two-Step verification.

 Note: Be sure that the domain selected is “upenn.edu”.
 Some Windows systems may substitute "Wharton" when logging into a PennO365 account.
 If this happens, change the domain to “upenn.edu”.

 When you log into your PennO365 Email account, you will see a window like this:

 We highly recommend using the Duo Mobile app for push notifications as it is both more secure and more convenient.
 (These instructions assume you are going to use the Duo Mobile app).

 Note: You will need administrative access to your smartphone to complete this task.

 On your phone or mobile device: Download the appropriate app for your platform by visiting the link below with your mobile device.
 If you already have an authenticator app installed, you don't need to install anything else.